sophiedeakin/Snake/README.md

 ### Arrow Buttons
 ![Snake Arrow Buttons](https://github.com/sophiedeakin/Snake/blob/main/assets/Read%20Me%20assets/Arrow%20buttons%20feature.png)
 The arrow buttons are positioned at the bottom of the game under the game board, this allows mobile phone and tablet users to press the buttons to move the snake and see the gameplay.
-I also used Canva to create the buttons instead of using Font Awesome because I wanted the buttons to have a retro style and Canva provides those resources for me.
+I also used Canva to create the buttons instead of using Font Awesome because I wanted the buttons to have a retro style and Canva provided those resources for me.
 The arrows are made up of triangles with arrows inside of them which allow users to understand which button to press in order to move the snake's head in that direction.
 Finally, I used background remover which makes the background of the arrow buttons transparent this saved me time from trying to make sure the background colour matched perfectly.

 ---